ixdat/ixdat/NEXT_CHANGES.rst

 One ``Calculator``, the ``siqCalculator`` for advanced MS and EC-MS calibration, is implemented as a plugin.
-At present, this is in **src/ixdat/config.py** but it will likely move.
+At present, this is in **src/ixdat/plugins/siq_plugin.py**.

 - ``siqCalculator`` implements all the calibration and quantification methods that make use of the external ``spectro_inlets_quantification`` package.
 The calibration